MAEP Logo - Return to MAEP Home

 What's Included

-• 2 full days onsite with the district
+• 2 full onsite days with your district team

 What to Expect

-• All trainings and onsite visits are tailored to the needs of the district and scheduled for a mutually agreed upon time between district and coach.
+• Customized support: All trainings and onsite visits are tailored to your district’s needs and scheduled at times that work for you.

 STAR Autism Intervention Capacity Building Program